 3. Offshore crude oil terminal – Maoming SPM (Single Point Mooring)

 Maoming SPM was Fortune Oil’s first energy project in China.
 In 1993, Fortune Oil and Sinopec Maoming (one of China’s largest refineries) established a joint venture Maoming King Ming Petroleum Company Ltd (“MKM”).
 In December 1994, Maoming single point mooring (“SPM”) came into operation.
-(The project has a single-point buoy system and related facilities, and also a 15-km, 34 inch diameter sub-sea pipeline.
+The project has 15-km, 34 inch diameter sub-sea pipeline, a single-point buoy system and related facilities.

-After over 20 years of development and reinvestment, Maoming SPM is able to handle Very Large Crude Carriers (“VLCC”) of up to 300,000 tonnes.
-In calendar year 2015, it handled 12.2 million tonnes of crude oil (3.6% of China’s crude oil imports).
-Maoming SPM remains the only SPM system of its kind in China for handling crude oil.
+Maoming SPM is able to handle Very Large Crude Carriers (“VLCC”) of up to 300,000 tonnes, with over 10 million tonnes of annual crude oil handling capacity.
+It also remains the only SPM system of its kind in China for handling crude oil.

 Maoming SPM maintains a world-class track record of safe, environmental friendly and efficient operation.
-Functioning as the crude oil supply facility for Sinopec’s Maoming refinery, since commencing its operation, the SPM has handled 956 vessels and imported 184.3 million tonnes of crude oil as of the end of June 2016.
+The SPM has handled 1080 vessels and imported 206.8 million tonnes of crude oil as of the end of June 2018.

 4. Oil products and liquefied petrochemical products storage

-The West Zhuhai Jetty and Storage Terminal is operated by South China United Petroleum Company (“West Zhuhai”), a joint venture between PetroChina Company Limited (45%), Fortune Oil (37%) and Poweroil Group Company Limited (18%).
+The West Zhuhai Jetty and Storage Terminal is operated by South China United Petroleum Company (“West Zhuhai”), a joint venture between PetroChina Company Limited, Fortune Oil and Poweroil Group Company Limited.
 Established in March 1994, West Zhuhai’s business includes petroleum trading, storage, wholesale and retail, plus other terminal services.

 West Zhuhai Jetty and Storage Terminal is located at Zhuhai Bay of Gaolan Island, within the Zhuhai Special Economic Zone.
 It covers an area of 147,600 square metres and entered operation in November 1998.
 After three phases of development, the terminal facility now has 22 tanks, with a total capacity of 457,000 cubic metres of oil products and liquefied petrochemical products.